800.845.0580

 Yes, pullers can help get rid of dandelions, since they also remove the roots.
 They’re recommended because pullers won’t damage other plants.

-Do you need help caring for your lawn and ensuring it’s weed-free?
+Do you need help caring for your lawn with expert weed removal?
 Lawn Doctor is a local company with 50 years of experience.
 We offer a variety of treatments to keep your lawn healthy.
 Contact us today.

 Tired of the tedious and grueling work of maintaining your lawn?